New Year, New You!

 Need more reasons to drink more water?
 Here are some more health benefits:

-- Drinking helps maintain your balance of bodily fluids.
+1. Drinking water helps maintain your balance of bodily fluids.

 Your body is composed of about 60% water.
 The functions of these bodily fluids include digestion, absorption, circulation, the creation of saliva, transportation of nutrients, and maintenance of body temperature.
 When you are running low on hydration, your brain sends a message saying you are thirsty.
 To quench that thirst it is recommended to drink anything but alcohol, water will just quench your thirst faster.